outermedia/solr-fusion/src/main/doc/user-guide.md

     [MultiValueMerger](#multi-value-merger) to flatten multi values and to avoid this error.
 * Contains the value exactly one value, this value is used without warning or error messages.

-Especially for facets: When the mapping rules map two Solr fields to one SolrFusion field, then their mapped values and word counts are combined automatically.
+Especially for facets: When the mapping rules map two Solr fields to one SolrFusion field, then their mapped values and documents counts are combined automatically.
 Because it is necessary to eliminate duplicate words, their counters are added.

 ### Change